FYSETC/FYSETC-SPIDER/bootloader/README.md

 ![STM32CubeProgrammer](images/STM32CubeProgrammer.png)

-##### Enter DFU mode
+- ##### Enter DFU mode

-First power off the board , then jumper the BT0 to 3.3V (You can find them in the middle area of the board) , then connect the USB to the board and your computer , it will enter DFU mode .
-Now you can take the jumper away.
+1. First power off the board
+2. Then close BT0 to 3.3V pin (You can find them in the middle area of the board)  with a jumper
+3. Connect USB cable to the board and your computer
+4. Power up the board

+Now the board is in DFU mode.

 ***REMEMBER to remove the jumper if you finish uploading or it will enter DFU mode again.***

-##### Upload the bootloader
+- ##### Upload the bootloader

 Now you can connect and flash the Spider board with STM32CubeProgrammer with the following operation.